Noah-Huppert/battery-monitor/server/docs/HTTP-API-Docs.md

 The HTTP API is provided by an Golang server.

 It follows the fairly standard RESTful pattern.
-Where the API provides resources which actions can be invoked on.
+Where the API provides resources, which actions can be invoked on.

 The HTTP API has the following sub-systems: